Working at Rous

 Are you interested in a fulfilling career with Rous?
 Email recruitment@rous.nsw.gov.au today.

-Water Sustainability Officer: Kirralee Donovan
+Water Sustainability Officer: Kirralee

-Kirralee Donovan has a key role in helping people in the Northern Rivers better understand how daily water use impacts our environment.
+Kirralee has a key role in helping people in the Northern Rivers better understand how daily water use impacts our environment.
 As Rous’s Water Sustainability Officer, she collaborates in a multidisciplinary team with other scientists and engineers.

 “Water, regardless of whether it is seemingly plentiful, is not without limits and its consumption has a direct effect on the environment,” she says.
 “If we want to reduce our environmental footprint, it's important we optimise our water use.
 There can often be a disconnect between the water that comes out of the tap, its source, Rocky Creek Dam, and the energy required to treat and distribute it before it reaches our taps.”